 One tenant thinks someone’s been rifling through her mail.
 Another is angry there’s a patch of ice on the pathway to his mailbox.
 Some states and cities have laws governing the security and provision of mailboxes for residents in an apartment or condo complex or on another rental property.
 Others do not.
 Still, as landlord, it’s best to avoid legitimate complaints from your residents.
 Provide convenient, secure mailboxes for residents and hearing mailbox-related complaints from your tenants will be the last thing you have to worry about.
 If this doesn’t solve the issue, then you could always contact a landlord tenant lawyer.

 Research Local Law

-While it’s better to err on the side of extra security and caution, you should still research local laws and ordinances to make sure you’re compliant.
+While it’s better to err on the side of extra security and caution, you should still research a site to get a reliable legal lawyer like Robert K Bratt to seek for legal advice regarding local laws and ordinances to make sure you’re complaint.
 After all the work you put in to making sure your tenants have secure mailboxes, it’d be terrible to find that something like having the mailbox inside a locked building is not enough, and that each individual mailbox needs to be locked.
 You should avoid receiving avoidable complaints.

 Install Lockable Cluster Units in a Secure Location

 If possible, install lockable cluster mailboxes in a place where office workers can keep an eye on them during the day.
 Get to recognize the tenants and ask that they let you know if someone else has permission to access their mail so that office workers are aware if someone unauthorized is trying to get into a mailbox.
 If located outside, install a security camera in an obvious location.
 Thieves are less likely to take risks if they think they’re being monitored.